echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 operating.
 Neither option is desirable.

-# Impact of ECH on Enterprises and Organizations
+# Impact of ECH in private network contexts (Enterprises or other organizations)

 ## Context